 Line of Credit – there are a number of different LOC (line of credit) options available, from secured and unsecured to home equity and more.
 Choosing an LOC usually requires a good credit score to qualify, so it might not be an option for everyone.

 Sometimes it isn’t about choosing what is the right option, but the available one.
-For example, you might be attracted to personal loans as a solution, but if you didn’t qualify due to a lower credit score, you might have to select an installment loan instead.
+For example, you might be attracted to personal loans as a solution, but if you didn’t qualify due to a lower credit score, you might have to settle for an installment loan instead.

 When considering the options available the things to be looking at often include the overall interest rate (or APR), processing time and repayment terms to start.
 You should also look closely at whether there might be other fees to know about as well.